|

 by 13 ½" tall.
 Available as completely handsewn or in kit

 form.
-The kit contains pre-cut linen, linen thread, buttons (three ¾"
+The kit contains pre-cut linen, linen thread and beeswax to coat thread, buttons (three ¾"

-pewter buttons on plain version or two ¾" brass buttons on
+pewter buttons on plain version or three ¾" brass buttons on

 British version), and instructions.
 Haversacks are very easy to make.